emrekavak/CSE331-Computer_Organization_HomeWorks/README.md

 Computer_Organization HomeWorks 2018-2019

-You can Use Quartus 3 and ModelSim programs for open .jar file.
+You can Use Quartus 3 and ModelSim programs for open to .jar files.